Battle of Island Number Ten: Conclusion

 Aside from the prisoners taken, the number of casualties in the entire campaign was very low.
 From the fall of New Madrid to the surrender at Tiptonville, the Union army and navy had lost only 7 men killed from all causes, 4 missing, and 14 wounded.
 During the entire campaign, losses in the Army of the Mississippi were reported as 8 killed, 21 wounded, and 3 missing.
 Confederate losses in killed and wounded were not reported, but seem to have been similarly low.
 Although Beauregard sought early release for the men captured at Island No. 10, the offer was declined and several soldiers' wives who had been employed at the island choose to go north into captivity alongside their husbands.
 About 1,400 of the captured Confederate soldiers (many from the 1st Regiment Alabama Infantry) were transported by railroad to what was previously a Union Army training field in Madison, Wisconsin.
 This marked the beginning of Camp Randall's use as a prisoner-of-war camp.
-From the end of April to the end of May, 140 of the prisoners died at Camp Randall, due to its unsanitary conditions, and are buried at Confederate Rest.
+From the end of April to the end of May, 140 of the prisoners died at Camp Randall, due to its unsanitary conditions, (Note: Per this article: "...the camp hospital appeared unable to handle the sick Confederate patients.
+Due to the results of the inspection, the prisoners were transferred to Camp Douglas, Chicago, on the last day of May.") and are buried at Confederate Rest.